testersakage/mineclonia-jtest/mods/MAPGEN/mcl_villages/API.md

   This is used to influence the ratio of buildings in a village.

+group

+: If a group is set, the num_others restriction is applied to the entire group.

 is_mandatory

 : This ensures that each village will have at least one of these buildings.